 The class of 2017 held an emotional graduation ceremony last week, watched by their families and friends.

 One reason students relate to the Discovery Program is the level of support it gets from the community, Joshi notes.

 “When I taught about diversity and resilience, I invited some wonderful people to share their knowledge and expertise about resilience and their diverse identity,” she says.
 “When we talked about poverty, someone living in poverty talked to the group.
 Another speaker might have faced a lot of racism, or homophobia.
 We addressed meaningful, heavy topics with help from leaders in the community.”

 Many of the Discovery Program’s alumni remain involved in it.
 Some are part of an advisory board or help choose future students for the program.
 Others participate in storytelling sessions or come to speak to the group.

 “What’s developed in class holds on for many, many years,” Bredin says.
-“I run into people from class on street and it’s so delightful.
+“I run into people from class on the street and it’s so delightful.
 Really a beautiful thing.”